-The two starred together in the Supersonics uniform from 1990 until 1997 becoming known across the league and the world’s popular culture for their art of making the spectacular alley-oop plays.
-Highlight reels from that era just can’t be imagined without plays from this special duet.
+The two starred together in the Supersonics uniform from 1990 until 1997, becoming known across the league and the world’s popular culture for their art of making the spectacular alley-oop plays.
+Highlight reels from that era just can’t be imagined without plays from this special duo.

 But an attempt to slam dunk it in, led by ferocious energy impulse, didn’t quite succeed.
 The ball went around the rim and then out, in what is today one of the most spectacular slam dunk misses of all time!